A Sane Economy

 What has economics got to do with theology?

 For hundreds of years, and especially since the industrial revolution of the 18th and 19th centuries, the Church has sought to guide Christians towards fairness and prosperity in human labour and the economy.
-During the pontificates of John Paul II and Bendict XVI environmental concerns have also come increasingly to the fore in Catholic teaching.
-On these pages we want to explore the principles of Catholic social doctrine, their possible applications, and the new paradigms they might inspire, with the help of a distinguished group of writers and commentators.
+During the pontificates of John Paul II and Benedict XVI, environmental concerns also came increasingly to the fore in Catholic teaching.
+On these pages, we explore the principles of Catholic social doctrine, their possible applications, and the new paradigms they might inspire, with the help of a distinguished group of writers and commentators.

 We don't believe that human beings can be understood without reference to the supernatural.
 Economics and politics have a theological dimension, because we do.

 This project was run by the Second Spring Centre for Faith & Culture under Stratford Caldecott, in close association with the G.K.
 Chesterton Library in Oxford and the G.K.
 Chesterton Institute at Seton Hall University, and proudly sponsored the Sierra Leone Chesterton Centre, a Distributist initiative that aims to help the poorest of the poor.
 Issues Fourteen and Seventeen of Second Spring journal, published by The Thomas More College of Liberal Arts, NH, were on the themes of ecology and economics respectively.

 The Sane Economy project is now part of the Archive at www.secondspring.co.uk